Bernard Willem Holtrop

 Bernard Willem Holtrop (born 2 April 1941, Ermelo) is a Dutch cartoonist living in France since 1968, who publishes under the pen name Willem.
 He is renowned for his sometimes provocative cartoons featuring violent and sexual imagery on political topics.
+In 1968 two of his cartoons led to court cases, where he was, among others, accused of lèse-majesté for depicting queen Juliana of The Netherlands as a prostitute.
+In the end he was only sentenced for a cartoon criticizing police brutality by comparing it with Nazism.
+The events motivated Willem to move to France, where he still lives to this day.
+His work attacks religion, the monarchy, the far-right, the far-left, terrorism and war policies.

-He is the winner of the 2000 Stripschapprijs. and of the 2013 Grand Prix de la ville d'Angoulême.
+He is the winner of the 2000 Stripschapprijs and of the 2013 Grand Prix de la ville d'Angoulême.

 Willem has drawn in many newspapers: L'Enragé, Hara-Kiri, Charlie Hebdo, Charlie Mensuel, Libération, Siné Mensuel.